mchughmegan/Note-Taker/README.md

 ## Description

-Welcom to the Note Taker app.
+Welcome to the Note Taker app.
 The user will be able to save multiple notes to view later, and delete them when they are no longer needed.
 Technologies used include node js and the express and uuid packages.

 ## Table of Contents